PMaxx-Gaming/ttgo-display/README.md

 It should be pretty simple to customize this to use whichever integrations you prefer, and as this is just the first version of this code, I do plan on adjusting things to get as much sensor data from outside of Home Assistant as possible to make the sensors a little more robust- in case HA goes down for some reason.

+Currently this code exposes 3 switches to Home Assistant: Power ON/OFF for my Proxmox server, and a switch to turn the screen on and off.

 <img src=https://i.imgur.com/kh35mCf.jpeg>
 <br>
 <img src=https://i.imgur.com/rDfZmYz.jpeg>